 Woreda Focal Person of the Project: The woreda focal person is responsible for coordinating the different stakeholders in the planning and implementation of the RLLP activities at grass root level, kebele and community level.
 He/she supports kebele Development Agents in the identification and screening of subprojects.
-However, for high and medium risk subprojects rural road construction, , water supply, animal husbandry, area closures ...) he/she should request support from safeguards experts either at Zonal or regional levels after screening results.
+However, for high and medium risk subprojects (SSI or other types or agricultural related activities, rural road construction, small dam construction, water supply, animal husbandry, area closures, etc.) he/she should request support from safeguards experts either at Zonal or regional levels after screening results.
 He/she will follow the implementation of mitigation measures that are planned in the ESMP.
 Besides, he/she will play a significant role in facilitating the WTC members to play their respective roles in designing the anticipated potential environmental and social impacts and the mitigation measures subjected to their concerned sector offices.
 He/she prepare and submit a consolidated report on the performance of the environmental and social safeguard activities along with the M&E.